-- Mueller, Hannah (in progress).
+- Mueller, Hannah (submitted).
 Impediments to lake restoration by identifying different social, policy and economic drivers that influence the restoration process.

 - Muraoka, Kohji (in progress).
 Spatio-temporal analysis of high frequency and routine physical and biochemical lake data: a global analysis.

-- Peters, Monica (in progress).
+- Peters, Monica (2016).
 Towards a greater public ecology - how can New Zealand lakes restoration initiatives be improved.

-- Santoso, Arianto (in progress).
+- Santoso, Arianto (2016).
 Organic carbon burial & green house gas roduction from sedimentary organic matter degradation in Waikato's lakes.